boonyarit-iamsaard/boonyarit-iamsaard/README.md

 ### About Me

 I'm a self-taught developer who discovered my passion for coding during the pandemic.
 With a background in Aircraft Maintenance, I made the exciting decision to transition into a career in software development.
-I'm competent in React, Node.js, JavaScript, and TypeScript.
 I'm actively seeking opportunities to contribute my skills and passion for coding to impactful projects.
 If you're looking for a dedicated, self-taught developer with competency in React, Node.js, JavaScript, and TypeScript, I would love to connect.
 Feel free to reach out to me!

 - 🌍  I'm based in Bangkok, Thailand
 - ✉️  You can contact me at [boonyarit.iamsaard@gmail.com](mailto:boonyarit.iamsaard@gmail.com)